rehierl/metalsmith-menu/readme.md

 }
 ```

-Once the plugin has run, node objects will be attached to metalsmith's
-metadata object (see `options.menuMetalsmith`) and/or each menu file (see
-`options.menuFile`).
-These objects have the following properties (see
-`./lib/Node.js` for more details):

 - Notice: If any property is missing (e.g. commented out), it's default value
   will be used.
 - Notice: `metadata[menuMetalsmith]` and all `file[menuFile]` properties will